Skip to main content

 How we evaluated colostrum supplements

-Our evaluations of the market's best colostrums centered on criteria that ordinarily interest consumers when they shop for supplements.
+Our evaluation of the market's best colostrums centered on criteria that ordinarily interest consumers when they shop for supplements.
 Our primary considerations were effectiveness, safety, and cost, as we want our supplements to work but not to work over our bank accounts.
 Taste and convenience, though secondary factors, were significant because both are likely to inform your estimation of a product.
 Below, we explain how our favorite colostrum brands fared in each category.

 Effectiveness

-Winner: ARMRA Immune Revival
+Winner: ARMRA Health Revival

 A colostrum's potential efficacy depends on its concentration of immunoglobulins, otherwise known as antibodies.
 In judging quality, the industry standard is to look at the amount of immunoglobulin G (IgG), which is not only the most abundant type of antibody in colostrum but also an essential player in building adaptive immunity.
 To qualify as "good," colostrum should have at least 50mg/mL of IgG or a 5% concentration.